psevestre/openid-fapi/Financial_API_Pushed_Request_Object.md

 1. Since the request URI can be replayed, its lifetime should be short and preferably limited to one-time use.
 1. The value of these claims in the JSON payload shall be as follows:
     * `request_uri` : The request URI corresponding to the request object posted.
-    * `expires_in` : A JSON number that represents the lifetime time of the request URI in seconds.
+    * `expires_in` : A JSON number that represents the lifetime of the request URI in seconds.

 The following is an example of such a response: